migueltorrescosta/migueltorrescosta.github.io/_posts/2018-01-04-From-Surviving-To-Living.md

 Now their Spending Money and their value to the company are in the right proportion.

-## So companies should take that it account when deciding salaries?
+## So companies should take that into account when deciding salaries?

 Unfortunately that would not work well.
 As mentioned in the beginning, Anne's work is twice as important as John's work.
 Hence for the company we would observe something similar to: